fattyageboy/berthcare/docs/V5-update-visit-endpoint.md

 if (userRole === 'caregiver' && visit.staff_id !== userId) {
   return res.status(403).json({
     error: 'Forbidden',
-    message: 'You can only update your own visits'
+    message: 'You can only update your own visits', });
-  });
 }
 ```